 - When there are multiple passengers or a passenger and injured driver who was not negligent, they could all be filing claims for compensation with the negligent driver’s insurance company.
 There may not be sufficient liability coverage to fully compensate each victim.
 This can make the settlement negotiations more complicated and lengthy.
 This is another reason it is so critical to retain an attorney who can identify all possible sources of compensation and can file multiple claims if possible.

-Were you or a loved one is injured as a passenger in a wreck caused by a drunk driver?
+Were you or a loved one is injured as a passenger in an accident caused by a drunk driver?
 The experienced drunk driving attorneys at the Hart Law Firm are here to explain your rights as a passenger, conduct a thorough investigation to determine all potentially liable parties, and to negotiate a settlement so that you receive the compensation you deserve.
 Contact us online or call us directly at 817.380.4888 to schedule a free, no-obligation consultation.
 We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.